-Obtain a letter of sponsorship from a Certified Group.
+3.1.2 Obtain a letter of sponsorship from a Certified Group.

-Agree to the meet and maintain the standards and requirements of an ASRC Group as specified in the Articles of Incorporation, Bylaws, Training Standards, Operations Manual and Administration Manual.
+3.1.3 Agree to meet and maintain the standards and requirements of an ASRC Group as specified in the ASRC governing documents.

-Have its members' qualifications endorsed by the sponsoring Certified Group's Group Training Officer.
+3.1.4 Have its members' qualifications endorsed by the sponsoring Certified Group's Group Training Officer and comply with the ASRC credentialing system.

-Meet all Conference financial obligations as defined by the Board of Directors and in particular be financially solvent.
+3.1.5 Meet all Conference financial obligations as defined by the Board of Directors and in particular be financially solvent.

-Meet the requirements of non profit status as defined by the IRS.
+3.1.6 Meet the requirements of non-profit status as defined by the IRS.

-Submit a membership roster to the Conference Secretary, and a guide to Group call- out procedures to the ASRC Operations Officer.
+3.1.7 Submit a membership roster to the ASRC Secretary, and a guide to Group call- out procedures to the ASRC Operations Officer.

-Provide the Group's Bylaws to the Conference Secretary.
+3.1.8 Provide the Group's Bylaws to the ASRC Secretary.

-Select one Member to become a non-voting delegate to the ASRC Board.
+3.1.9 Select one Member to become a non-voting delegate to the ASRC Board.

-Be voted in as such by the ASRC Board
+3.1.10 Be voted in as an ASRC Probationary Group by the ASRC Board.

-Certified Group
+3.2 Certified Group